MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Splatting.md

 ```

 ## NOTES

+If you make a function into an advanced function by using either the
+**CmdletBinding** or **Parameter** attributes, the `$args` automatic variable
+is no longer available in the function.
+Advanced functions require explicit
+parameter definition.

 PowerShell Desired State Configuration (DSC) was not designed to use splatting.
 You cannot use splatting to pass values into a DSC resource.
 For more